ad0883/readme/README.md

-# 💫 About Me:🔭 I’m currently working on
+# 💫 About Me:Hello there i am a developer and Designer
-👯 I’m looking to collaborate on
+🔭 I’m currently working on J.A.R.V.I.S my personal AI assistant 👯 I’m looking to collaborate on open source projects
-🤝 I’m looking for help with
+🤝
-🌱 I’m currently learning
+🌱 I’m currently learning java
-💬 Ask me about
+💬 Ask me about anything you want
 ⚡ Fun fact